phanakata/ML_for_kirigami_design/README.md

 Python package to model and to perform topology optimization for graphene kirigami using deep learning.
 We specically use convolutional neural networks (similar to VGGNet architecure) for regression.

 ## Paper
-See our published paper: P. Z. Hanakata, E. D. Cubuk, D. K. Campbell, H.S.
-Park, Accelerated search and design of stretchable graphene kirigami using machine learning (arXiv preprint arXiv:1808.06111).
+See our published paper: <a href="https://arxiv.org/abs/1808.06111" style="color:#268cd7 "> **P. Z. Hanakata**, E. D. Cubuk, D. K. Campbell, H.S.
+Park, Accelerated search and design of stretchable graphene kirigami using machine learning (arXiv preprint arXiv:1808.06111).</a>

+.
 Our paper is recently accepted to Physical Review Letters!

 This package is still under developement.